 That commander of mine wanted 100% from his troops.
 So does God (Matt.
 5:48).
 I’m like, “100%?
 I might have 30% in play on any given day.”
 Partially because of my flesh, but partially because I’d been deceived about how much victory was available.
 Saboteurs to my left and right.
 The sword of the Spirit and the shield of faith gather dust in my closet, and then I wonder why I don’t have victory.

-A victory mindset leaves no room for lies or willful weakness.
-It makes you choose.
-We need to hear this.
 We’re a people who procrastinate, slash other people with our tongues until we get our coffee and brag about it with Facebook memes as the world goes to pot around us.
 What if we could be different?

 The battle may take a while.
 Some victories, especially over addictions, are processes.